What is a health and safety protocol?

-Standard – specifies what the University expects to be in place to manage Display Screen Equipment (DSE).
+Standard: specifies what the University expects to be in place to manage Display Screen Equipment (DSE).
 Each bulletpoint is a ‘must happen’ and everyone needs to play their part in ensuring these requirements are met.
-Heads of School/ Service will set up systems and appoint staff into specific roles to make sure they happen; everyone else needs to carry out tasks and instructions to fulfil them.
+Heads of School/Service are responsible for setting up systems and appointing staff into specific roles to deliver requirements; everyone else needs to carry out tasks and instructions to fulfil them.

-Guidance – provides one way of implementing a system that will achieve the requirements of the Standard.
-The Head of School or Service (with your Health and Safety Manager) will decide if this (or another system) suits the needs of each school/ service most effectively.
-So long as the Standard is achieved there is usually flexibility in the way that it can be achieved.
+Guidance: provides one way of implementing a system that will achieve the requirements of the Standard.
+The Head of School or Service (with your Health and Safety Manager) will decide if this (or another system) suits the needs of each school/service.
+So long as the Standard is achieved there is often flexibility in the way that it can be achieved.

-DSE training matrix – outlines the different types and levels of training required for work with DSE.
+DSE training matrix: outlines the different types and levels of training required for DSE work.

 What do I need to do?

-Head of School/ Service – discuss the protocol (particularly the Standard, Guidance, Procedures and Training matrix) with your Health and Safety Manager to make sure you have a system in place to fulfil the Standard.
+Head of School/ Service: discuss the protocol (particularly the Standard, Guidance, Eyecare Procedure and Training matrix) with your Health and Safety Manager ensure you have a system in place to fulfil the Standard.

-Line Managers – ensure that your staff carry out all three modules of the online training system, and that they are aware of the Procedures to gain the free eye test.
+Line Managers: ensure that your staff carry out all three modules of the online DSE training system, and that they are aware of the eyecare procedure to book a free eye examination.

-All other staff – do the online training, and follow the relevant Procedure to take advantage of the free eye test.
-Report any faults, incidents, accidents etc - ask your Health and Safety Manager or Coordinator if you need more information or support.
+All Staff: complete the online DSE training, and follow the eyecare procedure to take advantage of the free eye examination.
+Report any faults, incidents, accidents etc - ask your Health and Safety Manager/Coordinator if you need more information or support.